Founder & Lead Editor

 Comfort and Fit

-Honestly, comfort is the main selling point here.
-The shoe features a highly cushioned collar that hugs your ankle.
-You know that annoying rubbing you sometimes get on the Achilles with new shoes?
-Yeah, this collar is designed specifically to prevent that.
+The main selling point here is the ride.
+The shoe has a highly cushioned collar that hugs your ankle and helps prevent that annoying Achilles rubbing you sometimes get with new shoes.
 It creates a sock-like vibe that makes you want to keep them on even after your run is done.

 However, we need to talk about sizing.
 This is crucial.
 Order one size up.
-Seriously.
-The engineered mesh is snug, arguably a bit too snug for some at their standard size.
+The engineered mesh is snug, and for a lot of people it's too snug at their standard size.
 If you wear a size 10 in your dress shoes, you're likely an 11 in these.

 If you have wide feet, don't panic.
 Puma actually offers a "Wide" version of the ForeverRun Nitro, which is a huge plus because European brands can sometimes run famously narrow.